-From 'carp' to 'copi': unpopular fish getting a makeover
+From 'carp' to 'copi': Unpopular fish getting a makeover

 Span, a Chicago communications design company, came up with “copi."
 It's an abbreviated wordplay on “copious” — a reference to the booming populations of bighead, silver, grass and black carp in the U.S. heartland.

-Imported from Asia in the 1960s-70s to gobble algae from Deep South sewage lagoons and fish farms, they escaped into the Mississippi.
+Imported from Asia in the 1960s-70s to gobble algae from Deep South sewage lagoons and fish farms, they escaped into the Mississippi River.
 They’ve infested most of the river and many tributaries, crowding out native species like bass and crappie.

 Regulators have spent more than $600 million to keep them from the Great Lakes and waters such as Lake Barkley on the Kentucky-Tennessee line.
 Strategies include placing electric barriers at choke points and hiring crews to harvest the fish for products such as fertilizer and pet food.
 Other technologies — underwater noisemakers, air bubble curtains — are in the works.

-It would help if more people ate the critters, which are popular in other countries.
-Officials estimate up to 50 million pounds (22.7 million kilograms) could be netted annually in the Illinois River between the Mississippi and Lake Michigan.
-Even more are available from the Midwest to the Gulf Coast.
+It would help if more people ate the critters.
+Officials estimate up to 50 million pounds (22.7 million kilograms) could be netted annually in the Illinois River, a link between the Mississippi and Lake Michigan.
+Even more are available between the Midwest and the Gulf Coast.

 “Government subsidies alone will not end this war,” Goss said.
 “Private-sector, market-driven demand for copi could be our best hope.”

 In the U.S., carp are known primarily as muddy-tasting bottom feeders.
-Bighead and silver carp, the primary targets of the “copi” campaign, live higher in the water column, feeding on algae and plankton.
-Grass carp eat aquatic plants, while black carp prefer mussels and snails.
-All four are high in omega-3 fatty acids and low in mercury and other contaminants, Irons said.
+But the four targeted species live higher in the water column, feeding on algae, wetland plants and — in the case of black carp — mussels and snails.
+They're high in omega-3 fatty acids and low in mercury and other contaminants, Irons said.

 “It has a nice, mild flavor ... a pleasant surprise that should help fix its reputation,” said Brian Jupiter, a Chicago chef who plans to offer a copi po'boy sandwich at his Ina Mae Tavern.
-The fish is adaptable to numerous cuisines including Cajun, Asian and Latin, he said.
+The fish is adaptable to a variety of cuisines including Cajun, Asian and Latin, he said.

-Dirk and Terry Fucik, owners of Dirk's Fish and Gourmet Shop in Chicago, said they've sold carp burgers for years and offer carp meatballs, tacos and other dishes.

-Span researchers considered many names — “butterfin” among them — before settling on “copi,” Irons said.
+Span researchers considered a number of names — “butterfin” among them — before settling on “copi,” Irons said.
 It sounded catchy, a tad exotic, even fun, he said.

-Span conducted surveys, interviews and focus group meetings with more than 350 Illinois residents, design principal Nick Adam said.
+Span conducted surveys, interviews and focus group meetings involving more than 350 Illinois residents, design principal Nick Adam said.

-Next step: Seeking approval from the federal Food and Drug Administration, which says “coined or fanciful” fish labels can be used if not misleading or confusing.
-A familiar example is “slimehead,” which became a hit after its market moniker was switched to “orange roughy.”
+The next step: Seeking approval from the federal Food and Drug Administration, which says “coined or fanciful” fish labels can be used if they're not misleading or confusing.
+A familiar example is “slimehead,” which became a hit with consumers after its market moniker was switched to “orange roughy.”

 Illinois also plans to register the “copi” trademark, enabling industry groups to develop quality control procedures, Irons said.

-Other regulatory agencies and scientific groups have their own policies and might not make the switch.
+Other regulatory agencies and scientific groups have their own policies and might not go along with the switch.

 They dropped “Asian carp” last year because of concern about anti-Asian bigotry.